 Private owners on Outdoorsy and RV Share have the option to charge a pet fee if they choose to do so.
-I have seen pet fees range from $0 to $30 per night.
+I have seen pet fees cost from $0 to $30 per night.
 All of these rentals include a damage deposit and most charge a cleaning fee.
 While there is usually a separate cleaning fee listed they can also take any additional money needed for cleaning from your damage deposit.
 So, you should do your best to return the camper in good condition.

 What if I Need to Leave My Dog in the RV?

-If at any point the dog’s life may be in danger because of temperature, weather or any other unavoidable scenario, it’s best not to leave them to their own devices.
-It’s also important to know the campground or RV park rules since many campgrounds are now putting a rule into place that dogs are not allowed to stay in their camper while their owners are away.
+If at any point the dog’s life may be in danger because of temperature, weather, or any other unavoidable scenario, it’s best not to leave them to their own devices.
+It’s also important to know the RV campground or RV park rules since many campgrounds are now putting a rule into place that dogs are not allowed to stay in their camper while their owners are away.
 Check out our article Is It Safe To Leave a Pet in an RV? to avoid putting your pet in danger.

 If your dog is properly crate trained and you can fit the crate inside, it might be best to bring it and have it set up while you’re gone.
 You can also keep the dog safe by keeping him or her in the crate while traveling.
 Also, make sure to bring some toys and familiar comforts of home while traveling to help your dog get accustomed to his new temporary house.

 What Items Will I Need for My Dog?

 Many items can help you and your dog be more comfortable while on the road.
 Many of these items you probably have at home already like an extra leash, collapsible water bowl and toys from home.
 You might also find it to be a good investment to purchase a pet monitoring system that can help you keep an eye on your pets while away.
 Some can even throw them a treat remotely!
-Other essentials include a dog bed, extra dog collar and name tags, crate and vet records.
+Other essentials include a dog bed, extra dog collar and name tags, crate, safe dog seat, and vet records.
 You can find a list of 11 Essential Dog Accessories for RV Camping here so you don’t forget anything.